 9. Build a snowman.
 This classic snow day activity is easy with so much space in New York City’s backyard!
 Looking to build on Sheep Meadow or another large lawn?
 Though many lawns are closed in the winter to let them rest, we open them when there is more than six inches of snow on the ground (and conditions permit) because that’s enough snow to protect the lawns and still let them rest.

 10. Go shopping.
-Stop by the Dairy Visitor Center & Gift Shop to browse our wide selection of apparel, books, and accessories—including sweatshirts and blankets for extra warmth!
-The Columbus Circle Holiday Market, at the Park’s busiest entrance, is also open through December 24.
+Stop by the newly restored Dairy Visitor Center & Gift Shop to browse our wide selection of apparel, books, and accessories—including sweatshirts and blankets for extra warmth!
+The Columbus Circle Holiday Market, at the Park’s busiest entrance, is also open throughout the season.
+Please check our Alerts page for any updates.

 11. Help keep the Park clean.
-Volunteering to Pitch In, Pick Up is a great way to help keep Central Park clean and beautiful.
-Visit one of our participating visitor centers to get started.
+Volunteering with the Conservancy is a great way to help keep Central Park clean and beautiful.
+Visit our volunteer page to learn more.

 12. Relax in a boat landing on the Lake.
 In the 1860s, six boat landings were constructed along the shoreline of the Lake.
 Designed to complement the surrounding scenery, the small structures served as scenic lookouts and docks for recreational boaters.
 The landings were periodically reconstructed in the 19th century and removed throughout the 20th century due to deterioration.
 In 2016, we rebuilt the five boat landings standing today.
 They are recreations of the original 19th-century designs.

 13. Borrow a Discovery Kit.
-Stop by a visitor center and borrow a Discovery Kit for an in-Park adventure!
+Stop by select visitor centers to borrow a Discovery Kit for an in-Park adventure!
 Discovery Kit backpacks are filled with kid-friendly binoculars, field guides, a hand lens, colored pencils, and sketch paper.

 14. Explore a playground.
 With 21 playgrounds that are each unique in design and character, Central Park offers play options for children of all ages and interests.
 Find the perfect playground for your children’s personalities or passions this season.